Moms I'd Like to Forget: Plot

 Comic Book Guy is reluctant to explain but, after some coercion, he reveals what happened: About seven years ago, on the 4th of July, he was in charge of the fireworks.
 While Marge and the other moms talked, Bart and the boys stumbled off towards the fireworks controls and pressed all the buttons, setting off all the fireworks.
 In the fiery explosion that followed, Comic Book Guy's sandwich was hit by a firework, sending the burning hot, sword-shaped skewers onto the boys' fists, branding them.

 Knowing it was an explosion that split the group apart, Bart and Milhouse create a big ball of firecrackers to break them up again.
 When Marge catches them in the act, Bart confesses.
 That evening, Marge tells the group of Bart's scheme to break them up, and they tell her Bart was always a bad influence to their kids.
 Marge becomes angry and leaves the group in a rage.
 After Marge's outrage and leaving of the group, the remaining women all start making out with each other.

+Returning home, Marge is comforted by Bart and Lisa, who suggest that they become her friends instead.
+Meanwhile, Homer, unaware of Marge’s exit from the group, has another awkward meet-up with the other women’s husbands due to Marge believing that he enjoys their company.
+When Ned Flanders shows up, Homer embraces him, happy to see someone that he knows and possesses no contempt for him.